 The University of Auckland is currently accepting applications for International Student Scholarships for new full-fee paying international students undertaking a PGDip or Masters programme.

-The main purpose of the Scholarships is to attract new international students of high calibre to enrol in undergraduate and postgraduate taught study of one year or more at the University of Auckland.
+The main purpose of The grants is to attract new international students of high calibre to enrol in undergraduate and postgraduate taught study of one year or more at the University of Auckland.

 The University of Auckland is the largest university in New Zealand, located in the country’s largest city, Auckland.
 It is the highest-ranked university in the country, being ranked 81st worldwide in the 2016/17 QS World University Rankings.